Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 - Muslin Background

-You can check out a more in-depth article on Choosing the Best Background for Dance Portraits that can help decide the best option for you.
+Check out a more in-depth article on Choosing the Best Background for Dance Portraits that can help you decide the best option.

-When it comes to the color of the background I would recommend:
+When it comes to the color of the background you want to use something that is neutral and won’t blend with the costumes.

 - High Key White